 With the current spike in COVID19+ cases in a few states, what turn will India’s economy take?

-In this Let’s Talk Policy session, we discuss the economic roadmap and recovery with Naina Lal Kidwai, Former Head, HSBC, Sangita Reddy, Joint Managing Director, Apollo Hospital Group, and Dilip Chenoy, Secretary-General, FICCI
+Hear all about the economic roadmap and recovery from our expert panellists in this Let’s Talk Policy session – Naina Lal Kidwai, Former Head, HSBC, Sangita Reddy, Joint Managing Director, Apollo Hospital Group, and Dilip Chenoy, Secretary-General, FICCI

-The event will be moderated by renowned journalist, Nidhi Razdan
+The event was moderated by renowned journalist, Nidhi Razdan.